 All of these moments point to an artist wise beyond her years and on the move to preserve Blues music for years to come.

-“Strat-toting Lyn plays with a burning intensity, stinging the strings and signing with a rarified growl.”
+“Strat-toting Lyn plays with a burning intensity, stinging the strings and singing with a rarified growl.”

 — Michael Dregni, Vintage Guitar Magazine